DeckerGirl/ENC4265portfolio/reflective_blogs.md

 Based on our professor’s feedback, I would focus more on maintaining professional, straightforward language and clear documentation.
 Information should be concise, positive, and to the point — especially for professional prospects.
 I want to leave a sleek, polished impression.
 Improving my documentation would also make my work easier to understand for others and for myself when revisiting it later.
 If I were to redo this assignment, I would refine my introductory paragraph and explore more advanced HTML and CSS techniques to further enhance the final product

+AI statement: ChatGPT GPT-4o was used for spellchecking.

 # Reflective Blog 7
 TBD